deeplearning4j/deeplearning4j/eigenvector.md

 ## Covariance Matrix

 While we introduced matrices as something that transformed one set of vectors into another, another way to think about them is as a description of data that captures the the forces at work upon it, the forces by which two variables might relate to each other as expressed by their variance and covariance.

 Imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
 This is the *covariance matrix*.
 Like many many other matrices, it has its very own eigenvectors.

 Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-component lines to the variance of the data.

-*Eigenvalues*, another term you will encounter, are simply the coefficients attached to eigenvectors, which give the axes magnitude.
+*Eigenvalues* are simply the coefficients attached to eigenvectors, which give the axes magnitude.
 In this case, they are the measure of the data's covariance.
-By ordering your eigenvectors by eigenvalue, highest to lowest, you get the principal components in order of significance.
+By ranking your eigenvectors in order of their eigenvalues, highest to lowest, you get the principal components in order of significance.

 For a 2 x 2 matrix, a covariance matrix might look like this: